SegGroup: Seg-Level Supervision for 3D Instance and Semantic Segmentation: Experiments

 We also compared the efficiency of different labeling strategies on point cloud semantic segmentation following the settings in Sec.~\ref{ins_seg}.
 Table~\ref{sem_time} shows the point cloud semantic segmentation results under different supervisions on the ScanNet validation set with a fixed annotation budget on the training set.
-Given the labeling time for the whole training set with seg-level labels, only 773 scenes and 104 scenes can be annotated with subcloud-level labels and point-level labels, respectively.
-Compared with the recent method CSC~\cite{hou2021exploring}, we achieve very competitive performance by using less point annotations (41.2 vs. 50) with a more efficient backbone (KPConv~\cite{thomas2019kpconv} vs. MinkowskiNet~\cite{choy20194d}).
-Nevertheless, our SegGroup still outperforms all other methods under the same annotation cost.
-Combining the results in both Table~\ref{ins_time} and~\ref{sem_time}, our seg-level labels provide an optimal tradeoff between annotation time and segmentation accuracy, which shows that precise instance locations are crucial for 3D scene understanding.
-Moreover, annotating instance location as seg-level labels can be a low-cost but high-yield labeling manner for 3D instance and semantic segmentation.
+Given the labeling time for the whole training set with seg-level labels, only 104 scenes can be annotated with point-level labels.
+Our SegGroup outperforms the fully supervised method under the same annotation cost.
+Combining the results in both Table~\ref{ins_time} and Table \ref{sem_time}, our seg-level labels provide a better tradeoff between annotation time and segmentation accuracy compared with point-level methods, which shows that precise instance locations are crucial for 3D scene understanding.
+Annotating instance location as seg-level labels can be a low-cost but high-yield labeling manner for 3D instance and semantic segmentation.